-Section 175 of the Education Act 2002 (Local maintained schools only)
+- Section 175 of the Education Act 2002 (Local maintained schools only) - Section 157 of the Education Act 2002 (Independent schools only, including academies and Free Schools) - The Education (Independent School Standards) Regulations 2014 (Independent schools only, including academies and Free Schools) - The Apprenticeships, Skills, Children and Learning Act 2009 (as amended) - Human Rights Act 1998 - The Equality Act 2010 - Data Protection Act 2018 and the GDPR - The Safeguarding Vulnerable Groups Act 2006 - Working Together to Safeguard Children 2023 (HM Government December 2023, Updated 23rd February 2024) - Keeping Children Safe in Education 2024 (Department for Education, 2nd September 2024) - Information Sharing: advice for practitioners providing safeguarding services (Department for Education, May 2024)

-- Section 157 of the Education Act 2002 (Independent schools only, including academies and Free Schools) - The Education (Independent School Standards) Regulations 2014 (Independent schools only, including academies and Free Schools) - The Apprenticeships, Skills, Children and Learning Act 2009 (as amended) - Education and Training (Welfare of Children) Act 2021 (16-19 Academies and Independent Training Providers) - The Equality Act 2010 - The Safeguarding Vulnerable Groups Act 2006 - Working Together to Safeguarding Children 2018 (Updated July 2022) - Keeping Children Safe in Education (1 September 2023) - What to do if you're worried a child is being abused 2015 - Statutory Framework for the early years foundation stage (1 September 2021) - The Equality Act 2010 and schools: Department advice for school leaders, school staff, governing bodies and local authorities (May 2014) - The Teacher Standards 2012
+- What to do if you're worried a child is being abused 2015 (Department for Education, March 2015) - Early Years Foundation Stage Statutory Framework (4th January 2024) - The Equality Act 2010 and schools: Department advice for school leaders, school staff, governing bodies and local authorities (May 2014) - The Teacher Standards 2012

-4. TOWER HAMLETS SAFEGUARDING CHILDREN PARTNERSHIP SUPPLEMENTARY SAFEGUARDING GUIDANCE
+4. TOWER HAMLETS SAFEGUARDING CHILDREN PARTNERSHIP GUIDANCE

-The following Pan-London and THSCP safeguarding guidance has informed the content of this policy:
+The following Pan-London and Tower Hamlets Safeguarding Children Partnership guidance has informed the content of this policy:

-- London Child Protection Procedures revised 7th Edition (London Safeguarding Children Board, 31st March 2023) - Tower Hamlets SCP Multi-Agency Safeguarding Thresholds Guidance - Tower Hamlets SCP Supplementary Guidance for Schools and Education Settings on Child Protection Procedures - September 2023 - Tower Hamlets SCP LADO Procedures and Flowchart re Allegations made against staff working in the children's workforce - Information about reporting and managing allegations - Tower Hamlets SCP Supplementary Guidance for Schools and Education Settings on Managing Allegations of Abuse against Staff - September 2023
+- London Child Protection Procedures revised 7th Edition (London Safeguarding Children Board, 25th April 2024) - Tower Hamlets Safeguarding Children Partnership Levels of Need Guidance (September 2023) - Tower Hamlets SCP Supplementary Guidance for Schools and Education Settings on Child Protection Procedures -September 2024 - Tower Hamlets SCP LADO Procedures and Flowchart re Allegations made against staff working in the children's workforce - Information about reporting and managing allegations - Tower Hamlets SCP Supplementary Guidance for Schools and Education Settings on Managing Allegations of Abuse against Staff and Concerns that do not meet the harm threshold - September 2024 - Tower Hamlets SCP Multi-Agency Escalation and Resolution Policy

-TOWER HAMLETS SAFEGUARDING CHILDREN PARTNERSHIP
+5. TOWER HAMLETS SAFEGUARDING CHILDREN PARTNERSHIP

 The Children Act 2004 as amended by the Children and Social Work Act 2017 has brought about the establishment of the Tower Hamlets Safeguarding Children Partnership (THSCP).
 The Partnership coordinates the work of all agencies and ensures that this work is effective in achieving the best outcomes for Tower Hamlets children.
 The three statutory safeguarding partners have published arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs.
-More information about the Tower Hamlets Safeguarding Children Partnership found the website: can be on http://www.childrenandfamiliestrust.co.uk/the-lscb/
+More information about the Tower Hamlets Safeguarding Children Partnership can be found on the website: